tructoldmethat/Nestle-Australia-Sales-Analysis/README.md

 ## Insights Deep Dive

 ### Sales Trend by Seasonality
 - **Peak Months**: Sales consistently peaked mid-year (June–August), with notable highs in July and October.
-The highest sales was recorded in October 2018 and July 2019 with 672 sales).
+The highest sales was recorded in October 2018 and July 2019 with 672 sales.
 July aligns with Australia's cold season and mid-year holidays, which is a period that most companies in Australia target for increasing sales by boosting more promotional offers.
 October marks the start of holiday preparations, boosting sales.
 - **Year-End Decline**: December showed a recurring sales dip across all three years, recovering in January and climbing steadily through summer.
 This highlights a potential gap in holiday season strategies.

 ### Dimensional Segmentation of Sales